sehrish30/EcomAuction-api-IAC/README.md

 ## 👉Architecture of Decoupling with SQS to imrpove usability

 Tight coupling between our resources and dependency on external API can cause bottleneck.
-To avoid delays I have introduced decoupling with queue and later send socket event to client.
+To avoid delays I have introduced decoupling with queue and later send websocket event using APIGateway websockets to client.
 Edge cases messages that cannot be processed will be send to DLQ.

 <img src="readmeimages/decoupling.png" style="max-width: 100%; height: auto; object-fit: contain;">
 <img src="readmeimages/websockets.png" style="max-width: 100%; height: auto; object-fit: contain;">